 Example: 5L x 5W x 8H = 200 Cu.
 Ft.

-Adjusting cubic footage is important as 2 additional elements can effect how well your steam shower works and creates a consistently steamy environment.
+Adjusting cubic footage is important for certain brands such as Mr. Steam as 2 additional elements can effect how well your steam shower works and creates a consistently steamy environment.

 Shower Material: As laid out in our other blog "Guidelines To Follow When Building a Steam Shower", natural stone *may* require an adjustment to cubic footage as it may not heat effectively with a smaller generator.
 This also applies to marble applications.
 The height of the shower is also an important factor as we will mention below.

 *Depending on manufacturer* Natural stone, natural marble, concrete, glass block, or slate showers: multiply Cu.
 Ft. by 2.0

 Thin set ceramic tile, acrylic, or fiberglass: no multiplication needed.